e2b-dev/E2B/fc-env/README.md

 A Devbook agent that runs inside a Firecracker VM for its whole lifecycle.
 It provides the ability to run code inside the VM.

 ## publish.sh
-Used for uploading the devbookd binary, build-env.sh, and provision-env.sh to the Google Cloud Storage.
+Used for uploading the devbookd binary, build-env.sh, publish-env.sh and provision-env.sh to the Google Cloud Storage.
 The files are then downloaded as artifacts during the Nomad job for building the Firecracker environment.